allegroai/clearml-docs/docs/webapp/webapp_profile.md

 ### User Groups

 :::important Enterprise Feature
-This feature is only available under the ClearML Enterprise plan, as part of the [Access Controls](#access-controls) feature.
+This feature is only available under the ClearML Enterprise plan, as part of the [Access Rules](#access-rules) feature.
 :::